 Some potential outcomes of a criminal case are:

 Negotiating with the prosecution for a reduced sentence is one of the most important parts of a trial.
 A good lawyer may be able to negotiate a compromise with the prosecution for a less severe sentence for a particular person charged with a crime.
-The good news is that there are experienced criminal defense attorneys near you who are able to provide you with a free case review.
-Reach out to one today.
+The good news is that there are experienced criminal defense attorneys near you who can give you the best options for your case and represent you in court.